Olical/oli.me.uk/source/_posts/2013-07-12-tuples-in-javascript.markdown

  - tuples
 ---

-As my last post mentioned, I recently read [Functional JavaScript][fjs] can't physically recommend it enough.
+As my last post mentioned, I recently read [Functional JavaScript][fjs] and can't physically recommend it enough.
 This book has caused me to make the mental leap between real world applications and functional programming due to the fact that it's written in a language I live and breath.

 After reading this I was inspired to pick up [Haskell][hs] from where I left off last time; a "Hello, World!" application.
 I've since started to work through [Learn You a Haskell for Great Good!][lyah], which is yet another excellent book.
 Reading this has caused me to think about certain programming things we don't have in JavaScript.